-With the VTK you will be able to view your troop roster, update contact information, record attendance at meetings, track girls' badge and Journey achievements and renew memberships.
+With the VTK you will be able to view your troop roster, update contact information, email your troop parents, record attendance at meetings, track girl's badge and Journey achievements, and renew memberships.

 One-Click Communication

 The VTK is not just for leaders, it's for parents, too!
 With its unique parent-view, parents can keep up with troop activities, meeting information, and what badges and Journeys their girls are working on.
 You can also email upcoming meeting agendas and troop plan to them with just one click.